bosth/bosth.github.io/content/pages/leaving-earth/index.md

 ## Leaving Earth

 Leaving Earth is a board game by Joseph Fatula that recreates the space race of the 1950s, 60s and 70s.

+{{< alert >}}
+Do not attempt to buy Leaving Earth from its publisher.
+Read more [here](https://boardgamegeek.com/thread/3216322/do-not-buy-at-lumenaris) or [here](https://boardgamegeek.com/thread/3312960/lumenaris-website-is-gone).
+{{< /alert >}}

 At the start of the game, a handful of missions will be revealed and the players compete to be the first to complete each one, scoring points based on their complexity.
 Many of these missions are examples of actual human accomplishments - such as *Venus Lander* - while others - *Mars Station* - are more fanciful.

 {{< figure src="mission_sample.jpg" caption="Easy missions in Leaving Earth" >}}